Mesothelioma Survivor Stories

 - Treatment: Surgery, chemotherapy, and radiation

-Mary Jane Williams was diagnosed with peritoneal mesothelioma in 2003 after gallbladder surgery.
-With support from her husband, she immediately took action and visited three mesothelioma specialists before choosing to travel to New York for treatment.
+Mary Jane Williams was diagnosed with peritoneal mesothelioma in 2003 after doctors discovered the cancer after gallbladder surgery.
+She visited three mesothelioma specialists before choosing to travel to New York for treatment.

-Mary Jane bravely underwent two major surgeries, chemotherapy, and radiation therapy over a series of 43 trips between Ohio and New York.
-She also served as a mentor for other mesothelioma patients, accompanying them on hospital visits to offer emotional support.
+Mary Jane bravely underwent two major surgeries, chemotherapy, and radiation therapy over a series of 43 trips between her home in Ohio and New York.
+She also served as a mentor for other patients, accompanying them to the hospital to offer emotional support.

 An advocate until the very end, Mary Jane survived mesothelioma for 15 years before passing away from Alzheimer’s disease in 2018.